 2. Playing Cards With Other Backpackers

-A couple of weeks into my trip, I met two solo female backpackers, Samantha and Kat.
-Both are fucking BADASSES.
+A couple of weeks into my trip, I met a solo female backpacker, and now TBB team member Samantha.

-Samantha is a skilled travel writer who has spent a boatload of time in Pakistan and has just returned for a solid 3-month trip.
-(Check out her blog at Intentional Detours PLUS some new content from her incoming on The Broke Backpacker very soon.)
+Samantha is a skilled travel writer who has spent a boatload of time in Pakistan and has spent nearly 12 months total in the country.
+(Check out her blog at Intentional Detours!)

 3. Driving the Shimshal Valley Road

 Shimshal Valley Road is commonly referred to as one of the most dangerous roads in the world.
 To be honest, whilst I did have a few wobbles and skids on loose gravel and deep silver river sand, it was manageable.

 I absolutely love a good challenge and riding this road on my trusty hog was a lot of fun and truly invigorating.

 4. Exploring Chapursan Valley

 Chapursan Valley is the most northern valley in Pakistan and borders the fabled Wakhan Corridor, a narrow strip of what is technically (but not culturally) the Afghan territory that separates Pakistan and Tajikistan.

 The scenery up here is UNREAL, and it’s a place I’ve wanted to go for a long time.
 This was also a fun ride on the bike across loose scree and with dizzying views off the side of the road to the valley floor below.

 I met Alam Jan, a mountaineering legend, whilst staying in his small village.
 Sitting by the fire sipping chai whilst being regaled with his tales of daring travels was both awesome and inspiring.